Analyzing zero-inflated clustered longitudinal ordinal outcomes using GEE-type models with an application to dental fluorosis studies: Analysis of the Iowa Fluoride Study Data

-The Iowa Fluoride Study (IFS) is designed to investigate the relationship between dental fluorosis and various dietary and non-dietary factors in a cohort of Iowa school children.
-Dental fluorosis, a condition affecting tooth enamel, occurs due to excessive fluoride exposure during early childhood, though it only becomes visible years later after the teeth have erupted \citep{hong2006fluoride}.
-This study specifically focuses on the maxillary (upper jaw) incisors, which are among the first teeth to erupt and are significant due to their visibility and esthetic importance.
-Given their early eruption, the analysis considers exposures to fluoride and other factors between the ages of 0 and 5.
+One of the aims of the Iowa Fluoride Study (IFS) is to investigate the relationships between dental fluorosis and various dietary and non-dietary factors in a cohort of Iowa children.
+Dental fluorosis, a condition affecting tooth enamel, occurs due to excessive fluoride intake during tooth development in early childhood, though it only becomes visible years later after the teeth have erupted \citep{hong2006fluoride}.
+This study specifically focuses on the maxillary (upper jaw) incisors, which are among the first teeth to erupt and are most clinically relevant due to their visibility and esthetic importance.
+Given their early eruption, the analysis uses early-life exposures to fluoride and other factors — aggregated over the ages 0 to 5 — as predictors for all outcome ages.
+Additional details on these predictors are provided in Section S1 of the Supplementary File.

-The Fluorosis Risk Index (FRI) is used to assess fluorosis severity, categorizing it into four levels: (0) no fluorosis; (1) less than 50\% of the surface area covered by white striations; (2) more than 50\% covered by white striations; and (3) substantial pitting, staining, and/or deformity.
-FRI scores were collected at three time points, corresponding to the ages of 9, 13, and 17.
-For each tooth, scores are recorded across four zones on the buccal (cheek-facing) surface: C (cervical third, nearest the gum), M (middle third), I (incisal third), and O (incisal edge, tip of the tooth).
-The distribution of FRI scores across different age groups are shown in Figure \ref{FRI_distribution}.
-There is a noticeable predominance of observations in the lowest fluorosis category, highlighting the relevance of our proposed modeling approach.
+The Fluorosis Risk Index (FRI) was used to assess fluorosis severity of the permanent teeth, categorizing it into four levels for each specific zone on each tooth: (0) no fluorosis; (1) less than 50\% of the zone covered by white striations; (2) more than 50\% of the zone covered by white striations; and (3) substantial pitting, staining, and/or deformity.
+FRI scores were collected at four time-points, corresponding to the ages of 9, 13, 17, and 23.
+For each tooth, scores were recorded for each of the four zones: C (cervical third, nearest the gum), M (middle third), I (incisal third), and E (incisal edge, tip of the tooth).
+The distributions of FRI scores across different ages is shown in Figure \ref{ch4:fig:FRI_distribution}.
+There is a clear predominance of observations in the lowest (no) fluorosis category (no fluorosis) across all zones, with this preponderance becoming more pronounced with increasing age.